 Although I grew up with Korean food, I didn’t realize how many dishes I’ve never tasted or even heard of until I worked with a Korean chef.
 She exposed me to dishes such as bossam, a stewed pork dish, sam gae tang, a stuffed chicken soup, and even how to make kimchi.
-Yuk gae jang, a spicy Korean beef soup, was a dish I had once before but she was the one who reminded me of this great soup.
-I recently ordered yuk gae jang at a restaurant not too long ago and after remembering how delicious it is, I knew I had to prepare it at home.
+Recently, she also reminded me of yuk gae jang, a delicious spicy Korean beef soup.
 Just like any other Korean dish, this soup requires time and some love, but the end result is well worth it.

 **Helpful tips and common mistakes

 This soup, much like other soups, takes several hours to develop a depth of flavor.
 Don’t let this stop you from preparing this meal because it’s all inactive time!